chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

         };
     });

-**NOTE:** This form is only supported in Ext JS 4.1.2 and later and Sencha Touch 2.1 and later.
+**Note:** This form is only supported in Ext JS 4.1.2 and later and Sencha Touch 2.1 and later.

 #### Called Function Form